Verpous/AlwaysShadow/README.md

 %LOCALAPPDATA%/AlwaysShadow/output.log
 ```
 You should exit or refresh AlwaysShadow before using this file to make sure the logs are all flushed.

+I am not affiliated with NVidia in any way.